Time is running out. You might have to forsake a loyal customer by the time you scan the intro. So, let’s get to the point.

 Takeaway: Sell value, not the product.

 The presence of disturbing elements in a mobile eCommerce page that leads to slow loading can irk your customer, even if he is a loyal one.
 This is a must because the number of mobile users has surpassed desktops and is set to grow to a higher value in the future.

 Faster loading time is the need of the hour and there is nothing to beat it.

-eCommerce loyalty platforms is not anymore a mere place to boast about customer loyalty.
+eCommerce loyalty platforms are not anymore a mere place to boast about customer loyalty.
 It is more about uniting as a community to address a social cause.

 The loyalty program by TOMS, a footwear store, does it this way.
 There are no monetary benefits or rewards involved.
 What do they offer then?

 They provide resources to bring about a global change.
 One example is the One for One shoe donation.
 When a shoe is purchased, another pair is donated by the company.
-With this alone, from 2006 to 2015, TOMS has donated over 35 million shoes to 70 countries.
+With this alone, TOMS has donated over 35 million shoes to 70 countries.
 That is huge.

 Loyalty stays if it is hard-earned.